robric/wiki-contrail-controller/Installing-Contrail-on-Kubernetes.md

 Contrail can be installed on a Kubernetes cluster through multiple provisioning schemes.

-This wiki will layout the most simplest of all: **A single yaml based install**
+This wiki will describe the most simplest of all: **A single yaml based install**

 # Pre-requisites
 **A running Kubernetes cluster**